 GeneCards Summary for HTR3A Gene

 HTR3A (5-Hydroxytryptamine Receptor 3A) is a Protein Coding gene.
 Diseases associated with HTR3A include Serotonin Syndrome and Motion Sickness.
-Among its related pathways are Serotonergic synapse and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include receptor activity and extracellular ligand-gated ion channel activity.
+Among its related pathways are Selective Serotonin Reuptake Inhibitor Pathway, Pharmacodynamics and Tropisetron Pathway, Pharmacokinetics/Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity.
 An important paralog of this gene is HTR3B.

 UniProtKB/Swiss-Prot Summary for HTR3A Gene